 Do you follow the same curriculum as other "normal" schools do?

-Yes, we follow the Western Cape Department of Education's curriculum.
+Yes, we follow the National Curriculum.
 Our approach is one of inclusion where the curriculum is adapted to suit the different learning styles of the learners.
 The outcomes are the same as any other school in the Western Cape.

 What does inclusive teaching mean?

 We, as an Inclusive Teaching school, identify the learner’s strengths and weaknesses.
-These strengths and weaknesses are listed in an ISP (Individual Support Plan) which is compiled for each learner and updated every 6 months.
-The ISP is used to compile an individual learning strategy for each learner.
-To support the different learning strategies concessions/concrete apparatus/visual clues/a scribe or write will then be put in place.
+These strengths and weaknesses are listed in an ISP (Individual Support Plan) which is compiled for each learner and updated every term.
+The ISP is used to compile an individual learning strategy for each learner and is a working document.
+To support the different learning strategies concessions/concrete apparatus/visual clues/a scribe or writer will then be put in place.
 The main difference between a main stream school, and an inclusive teaching school, is that at an inclusive teaching school, the curriculum will be adapted to suit the individual needs of a learner, not the learner adapting to the curriculum.
 This implies that Shelanti Private School will adhere to the curriculum standards of the Western Cape’s Department of Education, but with an individual approach.
 We therefore recognise that there are different styles of learning.

 What is a remedial approach?